 Portion/Yield:Makes about 50 biscuits

 These hazelnut biscuits are quick and easy to make.
-I like to dunk my biscuits in my coffee or tea, Mr P simply nibble away.
-For a variation add white or dark chock chips to the recipe or replace the hazelnuts with dried cranberries for a twist.
-Adjust the cooking time if you are making the biscuits larger or smaller than mine.
-If you like them really crispy bake for extra 2 – 4 minutes.
+I like to dunk my biscuits in a mug of coffee or tea, whereas Mr P simply nibbles away at them.
+For a tasty variation, add white or dark chocolate chips to the recipe or replace the hazelnuts with dried cranberries for an appealing flavour twist.
+Adjust the cooking time if you are making the biscuits larger or smaller than mine, and if you like them really crispy, bake them for an extra 2–4 minutes.

 Ingredients & Method